datanav/docs/gdpr-data-types-purposes-configuration.rst

    * - ``Purposes``
      - All columns to the right hand side is automatically generated from the "purposes" sheet.
-It creates a matrix where putting in an "x" value for a specific purpose for a specific data type indicates that this data type is covered by that specific purpose.
+It creates a matrix where putting in an "x" value for a specific purpose for a specific data type indicates that this data type is covered by that purpose.
+You can put a mark in more than one purpose column.

 Updating GDPR data types and purposes